JetBrains/kotlin-web-site/pages/docs/reference/collection-parts.md

 </div>

 You can also apply a transformation for the returned chunks right away.
 To do this, provide the transformation as a lambda function when calling `chunked()`.
-The lambda argument must be a `List`.
+The lambda argument is a chunk of the collection.
+When `chunked()` is called with a transformation, the chunks are short-living `List`s that should be consumed right in that lambda.

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">